ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/security.md

 }
 ```

 Multipliers are only recognized when you set `UseComplexityMultipliers` in your execution options to `true`.
-If you opt-in to multipliers the complexity cannot any more be calculated by the validation rules at the beginning of the execution pipline but has to be calculated after the variables have been coerced since multiplier field arguments could have been provided as variables.
+If you opt-in to multipliers the complexity cannot any more be calculated by the validation rules at the beginning of the execution pipeline but has to be calculated after the variables have been coerced since multiplier field arguments could have been provided as variables.
 This means that we already did some processing and used some more time on the validation.

 In both cases, with or without multipliers you can go even further with this one and provide your own multiplier calculation function that for example takes into account the depth of the field.
 By default we take the complexity as field complexity, or multiply the complexity by the multiplier fields but we give you a lot of context into the complexity calculation function and you could for example multiply the complexity by the depth of the field and so on.